promogekko/python2-aws/README.md

 # python2-aws
 see assignment pdf document

-This document describes how to hire Devops consultants for the CROSS OVER company
+This document describes how Cross Over company evaluates their futur Devops Consultants